neil-unomaha/CIF_CYBR_8950/cif-install-walkthrough.md

     ce52fd26bc3d3f7a1f73dfddeeb36a4a7a59586aef40205df8f55c170b6b2e46

 The other two required environment variables are `MAXMIND_USER_ID` AND `MAXMIND_LICENSE_KEY`.
-Each of these environment variables capture your Maxmind Account ID and your Maxmind License Key that you were adised to copy down [in the instructions above](https://github.com/neil-unomaha/CIF_CYBR_8950/blob/master/cif-install-walkthrough.md#maxmind-account-prerequisite).
+These two environment variables capture the Maxmind Account ID and your Maxmind License Key values you were advised to copy down [in the instructions above](https://github.com/neil-unomaha/CIF_CYBR_8950/blob/master/cif-install-walkthrough.md#maxmind-account-prerequisite).

 Here is an example command to setup these environment variables. **Note**: that you'll want to swap out the values for` MAXMIND_USER_ID` and `MAXMIND_LICENSE_KEY`!